Bennett Brunch: Eggs in a Hole

 Biscuit Nest Instructions

-- 1. Place the left over biscuit dough onto a parchment lined baking sheet once all twelve biscuits have been stamped out.
+- 1. Transfer the left over biscuit dough onto a parchment lined baking sheet once all twelve biscuits have been stamped out.
 You now have your "nest."

 1. Brush the nest with butter and bake for 12 minutes at 400°F.